Keystroke Dynamics: Concepts, Techniques, and Applications: Conclusion

 \section{Conclusion}

-Keystroke dynamics is a very effective form of behavioral biometrics.
-As its application is still limited, keystroke dynamics is a potential research area.
-In this paper, we describe about different aspects of keystroke dynamics which can be very helpful for future research on keystroke dynamics.
-Keystroke dynamics can be a very powerful tool for security and authentication in the current world.
-The application of kestroke dynamics is cost effective and user friendly.
-In this survey paper, we mention the latest research works on keystroke dynamics, the advantages and flaws.
-We describe the benchmark keystroke datasets, the size of the datasets and the results obtainded using those datasets.
-The state-of-the-art keystroke authentication algorithms are explained with their results.
-Mainly we focus on three types of algorithms - statistical, machine learning based and deep learning based.
-We describe the significance of different keystroke data processing techniques like text filtering, data size variation, removing faulty data etc. People are being more used to touch screen and mobile devices, therefore we explain different aspects of keystroke authentication on touch screen and mobile devices.
-Keystroke dynamics has various applications which are mentioned in this paper.
-Future researchers can use this paper as a reference for their work on keystroke dynamics.
+Keystroke dynamics is a very effective form of behavioral biometrics and remains an area of active research.
+This survey reviews various aspects of keystroke dynamics, which can be very helpful for future research in this domain.
+Keystroke dynamics can be a very powerful tool for security and authentication, a significant reason for which is that the application and deployment of keystroke dynamics-based systems is cost-effective and user-friendly.
+This survey covers the state of the art of keystroke dynamics research and applications.
+This includes the most important keystroke datasets as well as keystroke authentication algorithms.
+Different keystroke feature engineering approaches like text filtering, data size variation, removing faulty data, and using non-conventional keystroke features are described.
+It also covers aspects of keystroke authentication on touch screen and mobile devices.
+Finally, various applications of keystroke dynamics are described in detail.